From Abstract Rewriting Systems to Abstract Proof Systems: Introduction

 For this reason I got interested in the relationship between, on the one hand, the notions of rule derivability and rule admissibility, and on the other hand, the precise manner of how rules can be eliminated from derivations: either by `mimicking' derivations or by elimination procedures.
-The notions of derivability and admissibility of inference rules date back at least to Kleene \cite{klee:1952} (1952) and Lorenzen \cite{lore:1955} (1955), and have since then been used for the analysis of concrete proof calculi, and, this predominantly concerns rule admissiblity, of what kinds of inferences a particular semantically given logic admits \footnote{ An impressive body of work concerning this question is the study of admissible rules in intuitionistic propositional logic (IPC) by, to mention only a few names, Friedman, Rasiowa, Harrop, Rybakov, Visser, de~Jongh, Ghilardi, and Iemhoff. }.
-Notwithstanding the familiarity of rule derivability and admissibility, the impression I got from the literature was that these notions are usually defined only for concrete proof systems, and not in an abstract way.
+The notions of derivability and admissibility of inference rules date back at least to Kleene \cite{klee:1952} (1952) and Lorenzen \cite{lore:1955} (1955), and have since then been used for the analysis of concrete proof calculi, and, this predominantly concerns rule admissibility, of what kinds of inferences a particular semantically given logic admits \footnote{ An impressive body of work concerning this question is the study of admissible rules in intuitionistic propositional logic (IPC) by, to mention only a few names, Friedman, Rasiowa, Harrop, Rybakov, Visser, de~Jongh, Ghilardi, and Iemhoff. }.
+Notwithstanding the familiarity of the concepts of rule derivability and admissibility, the impression I got from the literature was that these notions are usually defined only for concrete proof systems, and not in an abstract way.
 Furthermore, I did not find definitions that applied to natural-deduction style systems directly (definitions which I could immediately have applied for the Brandt--Henglein system \BHeq), nor a presentation that explains the general practical relevance of rule derivability and admissibility for \emph{interpretational proof theory}, and that is, for `syntactical translations of one formal theory into the other' \cite{troe:schw:2000}.

-However, I came across the definitions of rule derivability and admissibility in the book \cite[p.70]{hind:seld:1986} Hindley and Seldin, and found it appealing because it is based on an abstract notion of proof system (`formal system').
-While this definition only applies to Hilbert-style proof systems, and while only basic properties are stated for rule derivability and admissibility in \cite{hind:seld:1986}, two lemmas there (Lemma~6.14 and Lemma~6.15) stimulated me to think about definitions for natural-deduction style systems, and about how the mentioned lemmas could be extended.
+However, I came across definitions of rule derivability and admissibility in the book \cite[p.70]{hind:seld:1986} of Hindley and Seldin, definitions that I found appealing because they are based on an abstract notion of proof system (`formal system').
+While these definitions only pertain to Hilbert-style proof systems, and while only basic properties are stated for rule derivability and admissibility in \cite{hind:seld:1986}, two lemmas there (Lemma~6.14 and Lemma~6.15) stimulated me to think about definitions for natural-deduction style systems, and about how the mentioned lemmas could be extended.

 In autumn 2002 I picked up again on my earlier triggered interest in rule derivability and admissibility, trying to investigate, in an abstract framework close to the one chosen by Hindley and Seldin, the relationship between derivability and admissibility of rules and the ways how rules can be eliminated from derivations.
 Having gathered a number of, elementary, results about derivability and admissibility in natural-deduction style proof systems, I gave two talks on this topic in the regular TCS-seminar of our theory group at the VU on Friday afternoons (January 24, and February 7, 2003).
 While finding my results interesting, I recall that Roel de~Vrijer reacted strongly against the concrete formulation of rules as extensional `rule descriptions' that I employed.